Moreault/Collections/Collections.Grid/README.md

 //Or turn a 2d array into a grid var grid = array.ToGrid();

 //Yep, even jagged arrays if you like those!
-I'm not judging!
-(I am) var jagged = grid.ToJaggedArray();
+I'm not judging! (or am I?) var jagged = grid.ToJaggedArray();

 //And also turn it back into a grid!